 The trail from the Wiñay Wayna to Machu Picchu is clearly marked and takes about 1.5 hours.
 We'll wake early at 4.30am, have breakfast and set off on the trail again by 5.30am to get to Machu Picchu before sunrise.
 The sky starts getting light by 5:30am and the first rays of the sun reach Machu Picchu at about 7am.
 The trail contours a mountainside and drops into cloud forest before coming to an almost vertical flight of 50 steps leading up to the final pass at Intipunku (Sun Gate).
 Suddenly the whole of Machu Picchu is spread out before you in all its glory - a fantastic sight for all.

 When you arrive at the ruins you'll have plenty of time to take photos of Machu Picchu from the classic view point'.
 When the group is back together again we descend to the main entrance where you can safely leave your large backpacks.
 You can also go to the toilet and have a quick coffee in the restaurant just outside the entrance.
 The group will re-enter the ruins with the same guide for a complete tour of the major sectors.
-The tour takes about 2 hours so after 11:00 you'll have about an hour to explore the ruins alone.
+The tour takes about 1.5 hours so after 11:00 you'll have free time to explore the ruins alone.
 For information about climbing Huayna Picchu (optional) please see our frequently asked questions page.

-As from the beginning of July 2017 new regulations will be introduced that will mean that all visitors must start to leave the ruins by 12:00 and be completely out by 1pm when the second round of visitors will start to enter.
-Everyone must leave the ruins together with the guide.
 The group will then take the bus down to Aguas Calientes town for lunch (at the ruins there is only one restaurant and it's very expensive).
 The bus journey takes about 20 minutes.
 There are several small restaurants in Aguas Calientes to satisfy all budgets.
 You may also wish to pay a visit to the town's famous thermal springs which feel great after having completed the trail.
-Entrance to the springs costs US$3, allow 2 hours to really enjoy them.
+Entrance to the springs costs US$7, allow 2 hours to really enjoy them.

 The train departs from Aguas Calientes at approximately 18:20pm (time can vary subject to ticket availability) and you'll arrive back in Cusco for about 22:15pm.
 Included in our standard service is the tourist bus from Machu Picchu down to Aguas Calientes, return on the train from Aguas Calientes to Ollantaytambo where you will be collected and taken by bus back to Cusco.